 Therefore, vegetarianism is almost certainly to some degree sub-optimal in nutritional terms.

 Moreover, given that Singer is an opponent of the view that there is a valid moral distinction between acts and omissions, then we must ask ourselves: If he believes it is wrong for us to eat animals, does he also believe we should take positive measures to prevent lions from eating gazelles?

-Thus, bemoaning the emphasis of neoliberals on purely economic outcomes, he protests:
+Bemoaning the emphasis of neoliberals on purely economic outcomes, Singer protests: